amckennafoster/nbidata/docs/workflow/workflow.md

 4. Apply metadata fully and accurately.
 5. Upload research outputs once a year.

+The following flowchart illustrates how research outputs move from the researcher to upload on the repository.
 <a href="https://raw.githubusercontent.com/nantucketbiodiversity/NBIdigitalrepo/master/docs/assets/images/workflow.jpeg">![Flow chart showing upload decision making process](https://raw.githubusercontent.com/nantucketbiodiversity/NBIdigitalrepo/master/docs/assets/images/workflow.jpeg "Flowchart showing workflow moving a research output from researcher to upload"){:height="90%" width="90%"}
 </a>

-## Collecting Reports and Datasets
+## Collecting Reports and Data Plan

 The Wrangler, the NBI Committee member who works closely with an NBI funded researcher, is the point person for collecting the report and data from the researcher because they are in the best position to apply metadata correctly and easily.
 The Wrangler will help the researcher complete three items: